COVID-19 Support and Resources

 As of 5/10/2021, Middlesex County will no longer accept appointments booked through NJVSS (covidvaccine.nj.gov).
 The County has launched its own dedicated scheduling portal for Middlesex County locations: http://www.

 2-1-1 (24/7 Information Helpline)

-Call 2-1-1 with general questions on staying safe, financial assistance, unemployment, donations, food, non-medial needs
+Call 2-1-1 with general questions on staying safe, financial assistance, unemployment, donations, food, non-medical needs

 Hotlines and websites

 • 1-856-249-7007 (8 am 8 pm): dedicated to seniors.

 Key Things to Know – CDC website on COVID vaccines